exajoy/rgrpcwebproxy/README.md

 <img src="misc/logo/logo.png" width="200" />

-# Griffin
+# Griffin - A lightweight gRPC-Web to gRPC proxy

+In the world of package transmission, gRPC-Web and gRPC are becoming increasingly polular.
+However, the current solutions of converting gRPRC-Web to gRPC, such as Envoy, are often too large and complex for lightweight applications.

-A lightweight proxy built on top of hyper.rs to handle gRPC-web, translating gRPC-web requests to standard gRPC requests.
+Griffin is a lightweight proxy built on top of hyper.rs to handle gRPC-web, translating gRPC-web requests to standard gRPC requests.
+Griffin's binary is only 2.5MB, 100 times smaller than Envoy's binary (250MB+).

 ```
 grpc-web client <--> griffin (grpc-web to grpc proxy) <--> grpc server